 If you do not think that business continuity – disaster recovery – and continuity of operations planning matters – just refer to the latest news that Delta Airlines will likely lose $120 million due to a recent power outage at one of their core centers for enterprise services.
 For the military, similar failures can result in far graver consequences.
 Beyond blizzards and hurricanes, in an age of increasing threats to information technology infrastructure due to cyber threats, planners must contend with more than just natural disasters and human error.
-When asked to develop plans to withstand these challenges many struggle to begin.
+When asked to develop plans to withstand these challenges many leaders will struggle to know where to begin.
 The following list may help you and your organization get started.

 Do not over promise and under deliver – The last thing you want to do is promise 100% assured continuity in communications when you have known gaps in redundancy in your power, means of transmission, services infrastructure, or skilled personnel.
 You owe it to your customers, and your team, to identify precisely what you can guarantee both for continuity and recovery of services.